Candidate privacy notice

 15. Data Subject Access Requests

-ArcelorMittal job candidates may exercise their right of access by sending a request to [email protected]
+ArcelorMittal job candidates may exercise their right of access by submitting a request here.

 ArcelorMittal job candidates are expected to inform ArcelorMittal about changes in the Personal Data processed by it.